Hennamann/Adobe-Story-Desktop-App/README.md

 ```
 ## Contributing?
 Want to contribute?
 Great!
-If you found an issue, related to the app itself and not Adobe Story, submit it!
+If you found an issue, related to the app itself and not Adobe Story, submit it [here](https://github.com/Hennamann/Adobe-Story-Desktop-App/issues)!
 Want to contribute code to the project?
 Just make a pull request, and if you´re code checks out we´ll merge it!

 ## License